PowerLedger/powr/docs/src/integrations/exchange.md

 Be sure to test your complete workflow on Powerledger testnet [cluster](../clusters.md) before moving to production on mainnet.
 Testnet is the most open and flexible, and ideal for initial development.
-Testnet supports a faucet <INFO>